paigeweber13/multi-part-print-cost/sprints.md

  - [ ] what if user doesn't supply filament density/cost?
     - [ ] add to README that they should if they want mass/cost estimates
     - [ ] if they don't, make it so regex doesn't fail
+    - [ ] if they don't, make it so the program warns the user about how they won't get those estimates
     - order in gcode:
       - filament used, by length/volume
       - filament used, by mass